ToonVanEyck/OpenFlap/software/common/chain_comm_abi/chain_comm_api.md

 The cain communication is the communication interface between a controller and a daisy chained string of OpenFlap modules.

 The protocol uses UART as the data link layer.
-The UART is cofigured to 115200 baud, 8 data bits, 1 stop bit and no parity.
+The UART is configured to 115200 baud, 8 data bits, 1 stop bit and no parity.

 ## Message Format